UKCloud/documentation/articles/shared/shared-how-license-red-hat.md

 ---
 title: How to bring your own Red Hat licensing
-description: Outlines the options for Red Hat licencing and how to use your own licensing
+description: Outlines the options for Red Hat licensing and how to use your own licensing
 services: shared-services
 author: shall
-reviewer: shighmoor
+reviewer: pcantle
-lastreviewed: 22/10/2019
+lastreviewed: 25/02/2021
 toc_rootlink: How To
 toc_sub1:
 toc_sub2: